-Minimum distance between the centers of the first and last axle is sixtyone feet (61') for the routine configuration and seventy-five feet (75') for all other configurations.
+Minimum distance between the centers of the first and last axle is sixty-one feet (61') for the routine configuration and seventy-five feet (75') for all other configurations.

 The following axle group spacing limitation will apply to all of the configurations as shown above, but will not apply to the steering axle.
-A minimum distance of fourteen feet (14') shall be required between centers of adjacent axles on consecutive tandem, triple, and quad axle groupings and on single axles used in combination with these groupings, except that a distance ranging from ten to fourteen feet (10'-14') shall be required between centers of the last adjacent triple-single axle grouping for the alternative configuration.
+A minimum distance of fourteen feet (14') shall be required between centers of adjacent axles on consecutive tandem, triple, and quad axle groupings and on single axles used in combination with these groupings, except that a distance ranging from ten to thirteen feet, eleven inches (10'-13'11") shall be required between centers of the last adjacent triple-single axle grouping for the alternative configuration.